RayHightower/RayHightower.com/_posts/2024-06-20-the-road-less-stupid.markdown

 ### Conclusion

->[Business] is not supposed to be easy.
-Anyone who finds it easy is stupid.<br/>&nbsp;<br/>– Charlie Munger, Investor

-_The Road Less Stupid_ is an excellent book for the company leader who wants to avoid the Dumb Tax and grow their business(es) using strategic intelligence, not luck.
+_The Road Less Stupid_ is an excellent book for the company leader who wants to avoid the Dumb Tax and grow their business(es) using strategy and intelligence, not luck.
 Highly recommended.